Why I'm Not Sure I Want To Leave Lockdown

 On the day that the scale of the coronavirus crisis hit me, I was at the Department of Health.
 It was early in the morning and I was there for a breakfast briefing about the gender health gap.
 In a glass-walled room, the air was crackling with nervous energy.
-The British health minister, Nadine Dorries, had tested positive for COVID-19 that weekend and everyone in the room had one question on their mind: Should we even be here?
+Everyone in the room had one question on their mind: Should we even be here?

-Across Europe, the economic and social lives of neighboring countries were already being cryogenically frozen by their governments.
+Across the world, the economic and social lives of neighboring countries were already being cryogenically frozen by their governments.
 When they would be thawed, nobody knew.

 Advertisement